forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 *Additional Clause Scenario*

 > _Validation-Type_ validation is missing for _Operation-Name_ operation on _Object-Type_ with fields _Comma-Separated-Fields_ - Graph Engine couldn't parse all objects and fields correctly.
-Confirm manually if the objectsfields involved in these segments have FLS checks: _Unknown-Segments_
+Confirm manually if the objects and fields involved in these segments have FLS checks: _Unknown-Segments_

-Same as the common scenario, plus Graph Engine isn't confident about the object names or field names it detected.
-You also see this additional clause when your field or object ends with __r.
+Same as the common scenario, but also Graph Engine isn't confident about the object names or field names it detected.
+You also see this additional clause when your field or object ends with `__r`.
 In both cases, review the relational field, object, and the unparsed segments to ensure they have the required CRUD/FLS checks.
-Next, add an [engine directive](./en/v3.x/salesforce-graph-engine/working-with-sfge/#add-engine-directives) to let Graph Engine know that it doesn’t have to create a violation.
+Next, add an [engine directive](./en/v3.x/salesforce-graph-engine/working-with-sfge/#add-engine-directives) to force Graph Engine to ignore this warning in the next run.

 *stripInaccessible Warning Scenario*